metablaster/WindowsFirewallRuleset/docs/SecurityAndPrivacy.md

 Protect your web browser maximum possible by restrictively adjusting settings, and avoid using addons except few which are known to be trusted by online community.

-Suggested web browsers are subjective and it depends a lot on how much speed is one willing to trade for security, what matters most is to use the one which receives regular updates, most mainstream web browsers do.
+Suggested web browsers are subjective and it depends a lot on how much privacy is one willing to trade for speed, what matters most is to use the one which receives regular updates, most mainstream web browsers do.

 It's also important to configure your web browser properly, one example of browser configuration is